shwag-wsu/blog/_posts/2025-04-29-enterprise-integration-design.md

 - Design modular flows for reuse.
 - Include fallback and alerting mechanisms.

-## Data Consistency Layer
+## Consistency Layer

 ### Purpose
 Ensures data consistency across systems via polling or event-driven techniques.
+This can also be used to enhance data in systems.

 ### Components
 - **Change Data Capture (CDC)**: Tracks real-time data changes.
-- **Polling**: Periodic checks for data changes in non-event sources.
+- **Polling**: Periodic checks for data changes in non-event sources using APIs etc.

 ### Best Practices
 - Prefer CDC for low-latency and efficient change detection.
+However
 - Use timestamp or checkpoint-based polling to reduce load.

 ## Security and Governance Layer